DraftKings promo code: DraftKings offers $200 in bonus bets and NFL Sunday Ticket discount for college football, Colorado vs. Houston, NFL Week 2 betting on Friday

 DraftKings offers $200 bonus for new users on Friday college football betting, including Houston vs. Colorado, and a $200 NFL Sunday Ticket discount

-College football takes center stage on Friday, the ideal time to use the latest DraftKings promo code offering new users $200 in bonus bets instantly and over $200 off NFL Sunday Ticket.
-There are three games between FBS teams on the Friday college football schedule, including two Big 12 matchups.
-Houston vs. Colorado kicks off at 7:30 p.m.
-ET and Arizona vs. Kansas State begins at 9 p.m.
+Friday night college football has become a staple of the fall and it gets even better with the latest DraftKings promo code, which offers new users $200 in bonus bets instantly and over $200 off on NFL Sunday Ticket.
+Tonight's action includes Houston vs. Colorado at 7:30 p.m.
+ET, Arizona vs. Kansas State at 9 p.m.
+ET and then UCLA vs. New Mexico at 10 p.m.
 ET.
+There are also 15 games in the MLB on Friday and several other sports to wager on.
 Click here to get the upgraded DraftKings promo code for new users and take advantage of one of the best sportsbook promos:

 How to claim the DraftKings promo code